 Say, for example, you need to use a wireless printer at home (that is, of course, connected to your secured home WiFi network!).
 Often, when you’re on a VPN, the encryption shields you from the local area network, meaning you can’t access LAN devices.

-With split tunneling, you can only control only the traffic that needs to be connected to the VPN server while remaining linked to the local area network.
+With VPN split tunneling, you can route traffic that needs to be connected to the VPN server while remaining linked to the local area network.

 Example 3: Extra Security without Sacrificing Speed

-Finally, there are some users who might want extra security when doing certain sensitive activities such as banking, email or activism.
+Finally, there are some users who might want extra security when dealing with sensitive data such as banking, email or activism.

-In this case, split tunneling allows you the benefit of added security without sacrificing the speed on the rest of your internet connection.
+In this case, VPN split tunneling allows you the benefit of a secure network connection without sacrificing the speed on the rest of your network connection.

-When set up properly, there are some legitimate benefits to using a VPN with split tunneling, although as I mentioned earlier, it’s not a feature everybody will use.
+When set up properly, there are some legitimate benefits to using VPN split tunneling, although as I mentioned earlier, it’s not a feature everybody will use.

 Is Split Tunneling Secure for VPNs?

-While there’s no doubt that split tunneling with a VPN adds extra security, as with any technology, I always caution against over-reliance on any single feature.
+While there’s no doubt that VPN split tunneling adds extra security, as with any technology, I always caution against over-reliance on any single feature.

 There’s a lot of debate around whether this feature weakens your overall encryption and offers a backdoor for bad players to exploit.